 - 1. The financial intervention by the Union under Specific Objective 2.
-Artificial Intelligence shall pursue the following operational objectives: - (a) build up and strengthen core artificial intelligence capacities and knowledge in the Union, including quality data resources and corresponding exchange mechanisms and libraries of algorithms while guaranteeing a human-centric and inclusive approach respecting European values. iIn compliance with data protection legislation, artificial intelligence based solutions and data made available shall respect the principle of privacy and security by design and shall take into account relevant ethical principles; - (b) make those capacities accessible to all businesses, civil society and public administrations to maximise their benefit to European society and economy and thereby facilitating the transfer of artificial intelligence methods inter alia into industrial applications; - (c) reinforce and network existing artificial intelligence testing and experimentation facilities in Member States;

-2. The actions under this specific objective Artificial Intelligence shall be implemented through direct management.
+Artificial Intelligence shall pursue the following operational objectives: - (a) build up and strengthen core artificial intelligence capacities and knowledge in the Union, including quality data resources and corresponding exchange mechanisms and libraries of algorithms while guaranteeing a human-centric and inclusive approach respecting European values. iIn compliance with data protection legislation, artificial intelligence based solutions and data made available shall respect the principle of privacy and security by design and shall take into account relevant ethical principles that respect European values; - (b) make those capacities accessible to all businesses, civil society and public administrations to maximise their benefit to European society and economy and thereby facilitating the transfer of artificial intelligence methods inter alia into industrial commercial applications; - (c) reinforce and network existing artificial intelligence testing and experimentation facilities in Member States. - 2.
+The actions under this specific objective Artificial Intelligence shall be implemented through direct management, except for blending operations.